Explicit non-special divisors of small degree, algebraic geometric hulls, and LCD codes from Kummer extensions: Preliminaries

-Consider a one-point code $C(D, \alpha P)$ on a curve $X$ satisfying the hypotheses of Lemma~\ref{dual_AG}~(2).
-Then the dual of the one-point code $C(D, \alpha P)$ on $X$ is also a one-point code, say $C(D, \alpha' P)$.
+Consider a one-point code $C(D, \alpha P)$ on a function field $F$ satisfying the hypotheses of Lemma~\ref{dual_AG}~(2).
+Then, the dual of the one-point code $C(D, \alpha P)$ of $F$ is also a one-point code, say $C(D, \alpha' P)$.
 In this case,

-which is trivial if and only if $\alpha<0$ or $\alpha'<0$.
-Thus, there are no nontrivial one-point codes on $X$ which are LCD.
-Many maximal curves, including the Hermitian curve, satisfy the conditions of Lemma~\ref{dual_AG}~(2).
-Hence, considering nontrivial algebraic geometry codes from such curves that have the potential to be LCD necessarily requires looking at multipoint codes.
+so the hull is well-understood.
+This intersection is trivial if and only if $\alpha<0$ or $\alpha'<0$, meaning there are no nontrivial LCD one-point codes of $F$.
+For the multipoint case, the hull is not as simple, and in fact, we have that

+which implies that, in some cases, we need further information to get a complete hull description.
+Hence, it would be desirable to define divisors supported on a set $S$ of rational points, such that the corresponding algebraic geometry code is also of the same type and the parameters of such divisors can fully describe the hull.
+For the property on the support of the divisors, Lemma \ref{dual_AG}~(2) provides us with a sufficient condition.
+Many maximal function fields, including the Hermitian function field, satisfy the conditions of Lemma~\ref{dual_AG}~(2).

-To define the desired LCD codes, we turn our attention to the explicit construction of non-special divisors.
+To define the desired codes, we focus on explicitly constructing non-special divisors.
 Recall that the {\it index of specialty} of a divisor $A$ is A divisor $A$ is called {\it non-special} if and only if $i(A)=0$, meaning $\ell(A)=\deg(A)+1-g$, and special otherwise.
 Mesnager, Tang, and Qi \cite{MTQ} used non-special divisors to construct LCD codes.
-Based on their contribution and motivated by Eq.~(\ref{1pt}), we define two useful divisors.
-Given divisors $G$ and $H$ on a projective curve $X$ over a finite field $\F$, define their greatest common divisor as
+Based on their contribution and motivated by Eq.~(\ref{1pt}), we define two useful operators on divisors.
+Given divisors $G$ and $H$ on an algebraic function field $F$ over a finite field $\F$, define their {\it greatest common divisor} as

-and their least multiple divisor as
+and their {\it least multiple divisor} as

 It is immediate that